pytask-dev/pytask/docs/source/how_to_guides/migrating_from_scripts_to_pytask.md

 $ conda -c conda-forge pytask pytask-parallel
 ```

-## Conversion to tasks
+## From Python script to task

 Next, we need to rewrite your scripts and move the executable part to a task function.
-You might contain the code in the main namespace of your script like in this example.
+You might contain the code in the main namespace of your script, like in this example.

 ```python
 # Content of task_data_management.py